nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-develop-with-reactredux.md

 ---
 title: "HOWTO: Develop with React Redux"
+review:
+    comment: ''
+    date: '2017-04-20'
+    status: ok
+details:
+    howto:
+        excerpt: Learn how to develop with React Redux.
+        level: Advanced
+        tool: Code
+        topics: REST API
+labels:
+    - howto
+    - rest-api
+toc: true
 ---
 [React](https://facebook.github.io/react/) by Facebook is view library that popularized the virtual DOM model for building UIs.
-It promotes HTML and CSS to be written in Javascript giving developers full control of the presentation layer that is often difficult using the native DOM API.
+It promotes HTML and CSS to be written in JavaScript giving developers full control of the presentation layer that is often difficult using the native DOM API.
 Paired with [Redux](http://redux.js.org/), "a predictable state container for JavaScript apps", views can built declaratively.

 But your application also needs a serious back end that will allow you to build your application quickly and concentrate on features without reinventing the wheel.
 This is what the Nuxeo Platform provides you with.
 When users browse your web application, it will actually call the Nuxeo Platform through its [REST API]({{page version='' space='nxdoc' page='rest-api'}}) in order to handle and retrieve content.